 You know you have spent the time needed on your paid internet advertising and you’re targeted on keyword strategies that work.
 Now you need a strong call to action that will identify and focus your customers to do what you want them to do.
 This is how you convert visitors on your landing page into a lead or a customer.
 Any page you send them to should have a clear action.
 This is ultra important as it means the difference between a sale or leads and wasting your money on ads.
 Essentially, everything on your landing page should push website visitors to your predefined action.

 Review Results, But Maybe Not Every day

 It is like anything else, you must be patient.
 Looking at your results too often can trigger you to act too hastily.
 The analytical review requires more data that a day or two.
 You must accumulate data so trends are accurate and information is more reliable.
 You should determine the time period you are going to stick to for changing your ads or landing page.
 It can be monthly or weekly but not more often than weekly.

 You should also track statistics in spreadsheets because it is easier to pick up on trends.
 Once you see trends it is easier to formulate what you’re seeing into a plan.

 Go Long and If You Are In It To Win It

-If you expect to be finished with managing your paid internet advertising campaign within a couple weeks, you are doomed to fail.
-To get great results, you have to give your campaigns time and work your plan.
+If you expect to be finished with managing your paid internet advertising campaign within a couple of weeks, you are doomed to fail.
+To get great results, you have to give your campaign time and work your plan.
 Once you have a keyword strategy that works, the trends and information you collect and analyze will provide the clues you need to alter course.
-Therefore, you should consider dedicating your time and money in the start to observation and tweaking.
-When your ads are optimized then you can go all in but always measure as thing will change over time.
+Therefore, you should consider dedicating your time and money from the start to observation and tweaking.
+When your ads are optimized then you can go all in but always measure as the thing will change over time.
 Paid Internet Advertising Can Work For You If You Work For It!